-Canada’s Garden Route is a unique opportunity to discover the beauty and natural sites of communities, to exchange with horticultural colleagues, to meet with professional and amateur gardeners across Canada and visit gardens in communities recognized by the Communities in Bloom program.
+Canada’s Garden Route is a unique opportunity to discover the beauty and natural sites of communities, to exchange information with horticultural colleagues, to meet with professional and amateur gardeners across Canada and visit gardens in communities recognized by the Communities in Bloom program.

-2016 National Winners
+2017 National Winners

 |Town of Niagara-on-the-Lake

 Niagara-on-the-Lake is a very beautiful and historic municipality on the Niagara escarpment in Southern Ontario that attracts a massive number of tourists plus is enticing to many people choosing to call it home.
 The active volunteer community is one of the many draws as well as critical to the development, maintenance and programming in the area.

 Prince Edward Island